 08 of 08

 Pale mint green is an unexpected treat for a front door.
-A white house that needs just a hint of color could really ramp up the charm with a pretty color like Valspar's Pale Tide Pool, especially with black shutters or porch decor as an accent.
+A white house that needs just a hint of color could ramp up the charm with a pretty color such as Valspar's Pale Tide Pool, especially with black shutters or porch decor as an accent.
 If you're lucky enough to have a Dutch door, a soft color like pale green would be a sweet choice.